 Not sure where to head once you cross the causeway?
 No worries!
-We’ve broken down the best Galveston beaches and activities for you below.
-From slow walks along empty beaches to pick-up beach volleyball games with new friends, there’s a Galveston beach waiting for you!
+We’ve broken down the best beaches in Galveston, Texas, and the can't-miss activities for you below.
+From slow walks along empty beaches to pick-up beach volleyball games with new friends, there’s a Galveston TX beach waiting for you!

 What are the Beaches Like in Galveston?

-Galveston beach areas and amenities vary.
+Galveston beach areas and amenities vary across the island.
 West End beaches and Pocket Parks offer wide expanses of sand for vacation rental guests and residents.
 It’s common to see local wildlife wandering through the dunes.
 Neighborhood beach access is often via cleared paths through the dune vegetation.
-Many vacation rentals offer private dune walkovers.
+Many vacation rentals even offer private dune walkovers.

 East End beaches are the top choice for most day-trippers.
 Many areas offer chair rentals, Galveston Island Beach Patrol lifeguards, and a variety of concessions.
 East End beaches can get crowded on the weekends, especially during the summer.
-Arrive early to claim your paid parking spot on Seawall Blvd.
+Be sure to arrive early to claim your paid parking spot on Seawall Blvd.

-Where to Find the Best Beaches in Galveston?
+Where to Find the Best Beaches in Galveston Texas?

-There are more than 7 distinct public beach areas on Galveston.
+Finding the best beach in Galveston depends on exactly how you want to spend your day at the beach.
+There are more than 7 distinct public beach areas in Galveston.
 Beach-goers can choose from the party-like atmosphere on East Beach (alcohol is permitted) to the more unplugged beaches of the West End.
 Be sure to familiarize yourself with local beach laws before heading out to enjoy the sand & surf.

 This family-friendly beach offers beach volleyball courts, a children’s playground, restrooms & showers, concessions, chair & umbrella rentals, and more.
 Alcohol is not permitted at this beach.
 The Galveston Island Beach Patrol lifeguards have regular patrols & towers stationed here.
 Hours of operation & cost of admission are posted online and vary by day & season.